Update: Feb 2025

 You can find it at:

-- Thanh Van – 12 Hang Ga street (google map)
+- Thanh Van – 12 Hang Ga Street (google map)

 Xoi (sticky rice)

-XĂŽi is a sweet (ngá»t) or savory (máș·n) Vietnamese dish made from glutinous rice and other ingredients.
+XĂŽi is a sweet (ngá»t) or savoury (máș·n) Vietnamese dish made from glutinous rice and other ingredients.
 It will be a big miss if you come to Hanoi without trying âxoiâ.
 Made from sticky rice, xoi has as many variants as you can imagine. âXoiâ is a very common food in Vietnam, and one can find it anywhere from the roadside vendors to luxuriously traditional restaurants.
-XĂŽi is a common on-the-go breakfast item, and a popular snack nationwide.
+XĂŽi is a common on-the-go breakfast item and a popular snack nationwide.

 We have 2 kinds of xoi: bean xoi and salt with sauce and meat